mitchelljustin/pragmatic-lightning/index.md

 In this guide we're going to build a NodeJS + ExpressJS web API which sells weather reports for Lightning micropayments, called Rain Report.

+**Prerequisites**:
+- Unix-based OS (Mac OSX, Linux, FreeBSD etc).
+If you're a Windows user, you'll need to [run in a Linux VM](https://itsfoss.com/install-linux-in-virtualbox/).
+- Node v8.0.0+

 **Note**: Returning real weather reports is out of scope for this guide.
-The app will return hardcoded reports.
+This app will return only hardcoded reports.

 ## Create web app

 Start by creating a vanilla NodeJS/ExpressJS project.
-This guide uses [async/await](https://javascript.info/async-await), so you need NodeJS v8 or later.

 ```sh
 mkdir rain-report